akostrik/CPP_module_42/01/README.md

 Reference doesn't occupy memory

-A reference = an aliase for existing variables
+A reference = an aliase for an existing variable

-A reference = a constant pointer, we can't change where the reference is pointing to, it always points to the same variable
+A reference = a constant pointer, always points to the same variable, we can't change it

 Reference = a dereferenced pointer